-If is not an absolute that second marriages will create conflict with children from prior relationships; every dynamic is unique.
+It is not absolute that second marriages will create conflict with children from prior relationships; every dynamic is unique.
 Having said that, similar considerations and answers need to be addressed:

 - How are the needs of the spouse balanced with other needs?

 At Estrada-Legal, PC we believe your family is your most important asset.
 Contact us at (602) 230-1234 to discuss your planning priorities and needs.